 The Certificate in Wedding Planning Management prepares students by requiring mastery of the fundamentals of event planning, as well as developing the ability to create and orchestrate exceptional weddings and parties.
 Students will develop an understanding of the role of the wedding planner, the elements of a successful wedding event, and the critical skills needed for a successful career as a wedding planner.
 This program is available days and evenings.
-Financial aid eligibility pending approval.
+This program is financial aid eligible.
+To be eligible for federal financial aid, students must submit an official, final high school transcript, or the equivalent documentation that demonstrates high school completion, to the NHTI Admissions Office.